DA: Fist fight at center of fatal shooting of Pottstown man

 20-year-old charged with murder.

-POTTSTOWN, Pa. - A man accused of shooting Otis Harris, 31, in the head with a shotgun and killing him Monday has been identified.
+POTTSTOWN, Pa. - A suspect is in custody in Monday's fatal shooting near an elementary school in Pottstown.

-Armani Cortez Rhedrick, 20, of West King Street in Pottstown, is charged with First-Degree Murder and related charges in the homicide of Harris, 31, of Pottstown, according to the Montgomery County District Attorney's Office.
+Armani Cortez Rhedrick, 20, was charged with first-degree murder and related charges in the homicide of Otis Harris, 31, according to the Montgomery County district attorney's office.

+Authorities say Rhedrick, of Pottstown, shot Harris in the head with a shotgun.

 Officials say it all began over a fight involving Harris’ nephew, Rayshawn McKay.